CBrophy/omicron/README.md

 * !!execute as user requires root privs!!

-* Tested as a resident init.d service.
-Note: service script not included
+* Tested as a root-level init.d service.
+Note: service script not included, however service script examples abound on the internet

 See conf/crontab and conf/omicron.conf for deployment config examples